Q: Has this car done anything famous?

 A: Transport of the car is usually accomplished by either driving (yes, it drives) or via auto-transport depending upon the distance and time of year.

-Q: Can guest time travellers sit in the car?
+Q: Can guest time travelers sit in the car?

 A: Of course!
 Both driver’s seat and passenger seats are available.